Buettner-Maik/caafa-stream/README.md

 Run code by creating a Framework class in osm/data_streams/algorithm/framework.py and executing process_data_stream()

-If unclear use additions/data_prepare.py DataSet class as guideline on how to setup a run
+If unclear use additions/data_prepare.py Dataset class as guideline on how to setup a run

 For further ease of use consider the use_example.bat that explains how to use the data_prepare.py code that can launch various combinations of experiment runs